 Widely considered to be the "voice of labor" in our state, the Washington State Labor Council, AFL-CIO, represents and provides services for hundreds of local unions throughout Washington state.

 The WSLC’s core programs are legislative advocacy, political action, communications and media relations, plus assistance with organizing campaigns.
 Learn more about the services we provide our affiliated unions and directly to workers.

 The WSLC is a voluntary organization.
 All union locals and councils that are affiliated with the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) are eligible to affiliate.
 Some unions outside the AFL-CIO may also affiliate via the Solidarity Charter program or the AFL-CIO/NEA Labor Solidarity Partnership.

 Although not every AFL-CIO local or council is affiliated, the WSLC represents the official position of the AFL-CIO in Washington state.
 It operates by consensus and has no legal or constitutional authority to impose a position or policy on any local union or trade council.

 WSLC Directory — Each year, the WSLC publishes a Directory of Union Organizations in Washington State.
-(Download the latest edition.)
-Unions that would like to submit changes to their organization’s listing in the WSLC Directory — principal officer, phone, address or contact information, should fill out this form.
+(Download the 2023 Directory here.)
+Unions that would like to submit corrections/updates to their organization’s listing in the WSLC Directory — principal officer, phone, address or contact information — should fill out and submit this form.

 Conventions are held annually.
 Delegates to WSLC conventions debate and establish the organization’s positions or policies on issues, candidates and programs by voting on motions and resolutions.
 Any credentialed delegate may introduce motions to the convention, and any affiliate may submit resolutions to the convention.

 For more information, see the WSLC Constitution and By-Laws, as most recently amended at the WSLC’s 2022 Convention.